willferreira/mscproject/README.md

 6. activating the new virtual environment issuing the command: **source activate XXX** (or whatever you called it), at the command prompt
 7. installing package: repoze.lru (provides a function memoize decorator) by issuing the command: **conda install repoze.lru**, at the command prompt (accept whatever package updates it proposes)
 8. installing package: gensim (provides a word2vec library) by issuing the command: **conda install gensim**, at the command prompt (accept whatever package updates it proposes)
-9. installing package: munkres 1.0.7 (provides an implementation of the Hungarian Algorith, used for word alignment) by:
+9. installing package: munkres 1.0.7 (provides an implementation of the Hungarian Algorithm, used for word alignment) by:
     1. downloading the package from https://pypi.python.org/pypi/munkres/
     2. unzipping the file somewhere
     3. cd munkres-1.0.7